srikamayya/Starbucks/README.md

 - time (int) - time in hours since the start of the test.
 The data begins at time t=0
 - value - (dict of strings) - either an offer id or transaction amount depending on the record

+## Blog
+Here is the link to navigate to Blog https://srikamayya-p.medium.com/starbucks-9524d8767fbe

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>